telerik/fiddler-everywhere-docs/introduction.md

 ## Welcome to Fiddler Everywhere!

-Thank you for choosing [**Fiddler Everywhere**](https://www.telerik.com/fiddler-everywhere) web debugging proxy.
-The client can be installed on Windows, Linux, and macOS systems and supports a multitude of browsers and programs.
-Locally-running programs like web browsers, MS Office applications, and other clients send their HTTP and HTTPS requests to Fiddler Everywhere, which then forwards the traffic to a web server.
-Then, the server’s responses are returned to Fiddler Everywhere, which passes the traffic back to the client.
-Fiddler Everywhere can display and modify the encrypted requests by decrypting the HTTPS traffic using a man-in-the-middle technique.
+[**Fiddler Everywhere**](https://www.telerik.com/fiddler-everywhere) is a high performance, cross-platform web debugging proxy for any browser, system or platform.
+It is a web debugging tool which logs all HTTP(S) traffic between your computer and the Internet, inspect and edit traffic, issue requets, and fiddle with incoming and outgoing data.

+**HTTP(S) traffic Inspection & Analysis**

+Fiddler Everywhere logs all HTTP(S) traffic between your computer and the internet.
+It captures traffic from virtually any application that supports a system proxy.

+**Request and Response Mocking**

+Fiddler support mocking or modifying request and responses on any application.
+It’s a quick and easy way to change HTTP(S) requests and responses without changes in the code.

+**API Composing**

+User Fiddler API Composer to quickly test APIs by creating and sending requests.
+Useful while developing new APIs or when testing existing APIs.

 ![Fiddler Everywhere main screen](./images/menu/fiddler-main-screen.png)

-## Features
+## Key Features

 - Compatible with MacOS, Windows, and Linux.
-- Electron-based UI with intuitive design.
-- Capture web traffic (HTTP & HTTPS).
+- Inspect web traffic (HTTP & HTTPS).
 - Decrypt secure traffic (HTTPS).
-- Inspect captured sessions.
-- Save, share, and receive snapshots of captured traffic with collaborators.
+- Save, share, and receive captured traffic with collaborators.
+- Mock requests and respones
+- Modify response
-- Compose and inspect requests.
+- Compose API requests
-- Save composed requests in collections.
+- Save composed API requests
-- Advanced features to modify and debug traffic via AutoResponder.
-- In-app interactive tutorials.
-- Online feedback portal and documentation.
 - [Fiddler Everywhere Pro](#fiddler-everywhere-pro) features with extended sharing and collaboration options.

 ## Fiddler Everywhere Pro